 Do one more thing the generic benchmarks never tell you to do: segment your own card by acquisition channel and by cohort.
 Your blended CAC hides a healthy channel subsidizing a bad one.
 Your blended repeat rate hides a great cohort propping up a weak one.
 Once you split the card that way, you stop managing to an average and start managing to the parts of the business that actually pay you back.
 That is the difference between a founder who quotes benchmarks and an operator who runs the math, and it is what pairs naturally with knowing your contribution margin cold.

 Screenshot the card, then go build your own.
-If you want a second set of eyes on whether your numbers are healthy for your category, start with payback by vertical, then tell me about your brand and I will tell you which row you really live in.
+If you want a second set of eyes on whether your numbers are healthy for your category, read payback by vertical, check your contribution margin math, and look at where you stand on the unit economics by category breakdown.
+Then send me your four numbers if you want a real read on which row you actually live in.

 Read your numbers against the right card.